Reporting by PMOI/MEK

 “We are here as locals of the Greater Gheyzanieh area.
 There are people here from nearly 36 districts.
 We are all thirsty,” one of the protesting locals said.

 On Saturday, May 23, people in the town of Gheyzanieh blocked the road linking the two major cities of Ahvaz and Mahshahr, protesting to severe water shortages.
-Officials dispatched oppressive security forces that resorted to using tear gas and opening fire on the protesters and injuring several, including a child.
+Officials dispatched oppressive security forces that resorted to using tear gas and opened fire on the protesters and injuring several, including a child.

 Even the regime’s official news agency acknowledged the locals’ severe conditions, indicating that there are days where residents of this area have no water.
 The irony is that this particular portion of Khuzestan Province is home to nearly 600 oil rigs that provide a significant portion of Iran’s oil revenues.